kurron/packer-xubuntu-focal/README.md

 Type `./build.sh` to build the server box.

 # Installation
-The scripts will automatically install the newly built box into Vagrant's cache and publish it to Hashicorp's Atlas.
+The scripts will automatically install the newly built box into Vagrant's cache.
+Publish it to Hashicorp's Cloud Platform must be done manually.

 # Tips and Tricks